Yogscast: Growth in popularity (2012–2016)

-Further expansion and diversification (2016–present)
+Diversification and independence (2016–present)

 Citing professional difficulties, The Yogscast left Maker Studios in 2016 and set up their own multi-channel network.
 The Yogscast also partnered with Microsoft to produce and manage the Xbox On channel on YouTube on behalf of Xbox UK.
 In addition, numerous content creators such as Matthew Meredith ("Caff"), BasicallyBea, GeestarGames, Overwatch Central, and Vidiots also joined as part of the larger Yogscast network.

-In May 2017, The Yogscast announced their first published game, Caveblazers, developed by indie games developer Deadpan Games, as part of their foray into the game publishing business.
+In May 2017, The Yogscast announced their first published game, Caveblazers, developed by indie games developer Deadpan Games, as part of their foray into the game publishing business, marking the start of another new revenue stream for the company.
 Their second published game, Brunch Club was released in August 2019.
+In August 2022, they published PlateUp!, their most successful game to date which sold over 500,000 units as of October 2022.

 In July 2017, The Yogscast left their old headquarters at Bond Street and shifted to larger offices elsewhere in Bristol at the King William House in Queen Square, furnishing it with new amenities and upgraded equipment.
 Their new dedicated recording suites were also made available for rental by content producers to record and stream content.
 These new headquarters were named The Yogscast Studios, abbreviated as "YogStudios".
 Old studio equipment that was previously used by The Yogscast in the old offices was also given to the National Science and Media Museum to be used as part of a new museum development.

 In November 2017, The Yogscast spun off Fourth Floor Creative, a creative agency specialising in influencer marketing within the video game industry headed by The Yogscast's chief revenue officer Rich Keith.
 They were formed as a separate entity with the stated intention of drawing upon their experience gathered from being in The Yogscast to work with companies and influencers outside of The Yogscast.
 They began with a team of two, but within their first year they had grown to encompass eighteen staff and conduct 140 marketing campaigns, most of them for non-Yogscast influencers.